 Biochemistry refers to the multitude of chemical processes that occur within the body.
 Metabolism refers to how our bodies take in, convert, and eliminate what is consumed from food, drink, and air.
 Metabolism can be thought of, more simply, as to how our bodies convert nutrients into energy.
 Targeting the body's metabolism through nutrition and other steps can support your child’s developing nervous system.
 This is why biochemistry is one of the pillars of the Cortica Care Model.
 Through testing, we can help determine proper diet and other supports.

 What we eat has a profound impact on the body's biochemistry.
-Research has shown that children with developmental delays have differences in their body's metabolism, and these differences increase their need for certain nutrients.
+Research has shown that children with developmental delays, such as autism, have differences in their body's metabolism, and these differences increase their need for certain nutrients.

-A key aspect of metabolism, mitochondrial function, is one of the most important factors in determining the health and function of the cells in the body -- all 100 billion of them!
-For some children, increasing nutrient intake is the right approach.
-For other children, eliminating certain foods may be a higher priority (due to food allergies or sensitivities).
+A key aspect of metabolism, mitochondrial function, is one of the most important factors in determining the health and function of the cells in the body — all 100 billion of them!
+For some children, increasing their consumption of foods that are higher in certain vitamins is the right approach.
+For other children, eliminating certain foods or identifying foods to avoid may be a higher priority (due to food allergies or sensitivities).

 Many pesticides and industrial chemicals have been found in research studies to be toxic to the developing brain, and we believe that it is essential to avoid childhood exposure as much as possible.